PPPDUD/minutils/README.md

 # minutils
-`minutils` is a portable Unix-like toolset that supplies lightweight implementations of popular Unix-like commands.
+`minutils` is a portable Unix-like toolset that supplies lightweight implementations of popular commands.

 ## Commands
 ### echo